 Hope for North American Ash Trees?

-Bottom: Tetrastichus larvae under tree bark.
+Bottom: Tetrastichus pupae under tree bark.

 The exotic invasive beetle, Emerald ash borer (EAB), is now known to occur in 25 states including the newest detection in Louisiana.
 The Winter 2015 Utah Pests News contains an article discussing the threat to all North American ash trees, signs and symptoms of EAB, and management options.